 Faneuil Hall, National Park Service

 Discover the importance of Faneuil Hall as a marketplace and meeting place from the 18th century to the present day.
-Engage with a National Park Service ranger for 15-20 minute talks in the historic Great Hall (2nd floor) every half hour from 9:30 am to 4:30 pm, except during City-sponsored events.
+Engage with a National Park Service ranger for talks in the historic Great Hall (2nd floor) during normal operating hours, except during City-sponsored events.
 Learn more here.

 Paul Revere House